alexcarpenter/alexcarpenter-11ty/src/work/conservation-legacy.md

   caption: '[Arizona Conservation Corps](https://azcorps.org) call to action' } %}

-Each program site needed to be easily themeable.
-We choose to stick to two color variable options for each site.
-We created a Sass file for each program and defined the primary and secondary color variables before importing the master Sass file.
+Each site needed to be easily themeable.
+Choosing to stick to two color variable options, we created a Sass file for each program and defined the primary and secondary color variables before importing the master Sass file.

 ```scss
 /* src/styles/conservation-legacy.scss */